mariamalabkari/Data_Scientist_Nanodegree_Capstone_Project/README.md

 ### Files in the repository
 <ul>
   <li>Starbucks_Capstone_notebook.ipynb</li>
+  This file contains the code and all the steps used
   <li>Starbucks_Capstone_notebook.html</li>
+  html file of the ipynb
+  <li></li>
+  This link is the blog post in Medium website
 </ul>

 This project requires Python 3.x and the following Python libraries installed: